|

 is critical to a well functioning systems department and library technology program.

-Technology plans can consume an enormous amount of energy-some of which is needless.
+Planning and Budget Technology plans can consume an enormous amount of energy-some of which is needless.

 Nonetheless, having a direction with identifiable, measurable goals is useful to keep a library on track.